drc-gcoakley/sandbox/README.md

 When using this workspace be sure to choose imports from the @drc-eca/eca-rtm-model and not from a lib/ or dist/ directory tree.

-After you have checkedout / pulled the latest changes you will find git reports one or both of the paths 'service' and 'ui' as updated.
+After you have checked out and pulled the latest changes, using the 'pull-all-subs.sh' script, you may find git reports one or both of the paths 'service' and 'ui' as updated.
 These changes reflect the new version of the respective repositories (service = eca-rtm-service, ui = eca-rtm-ui) that the repository (rtm-app) now references.
 These must be committed and pushed back to git.